Today in Middle Eastern history: the Sykes-Picot Agreement is ratified (1916)

 The flurry of debate over their deal does make me wonder how Sykes and Picot would be to know that their most lasting contribution to history is more or less a line they drew on a map, probably without giving it very much thought, that is now blamed for a considerable percentage of the dysfunction of the modern Middle East.
 For one thing, some of that blame isn’t entirely fair.
 When most people talk about “Sykes-Picot” today they’re really using it as shorthand for the whole host of post-World War I agreements that were drawn up among the victorious European allies that arranged for the breakup of the Ottoman Empire, many of which actually changed what Sykes and Picot were trying to do.
 In fact, the post-war settlement they envisioned was supposed to look something like this:

 Here’s the text of the agreement if you’re interested.

 Then you have to consider how much of the modern crises facing this region stem simply from inadequate borders.
 Yes, it matters that the Syria-Iraq border has proven to be porous in large part because it divided a region that was historically dominated by Sunni Bedouin tribes.
 But Iraq and Syria aren’t failed states because their shared border is badly conceived.
 They’re failed states because of the depredations of the colonial mandate period that followed World War I and the depredations of the totalitarian dictatorships that followed and were made possible by the colonial period.
-Sykes and Picot were a part of the colonial machinery that did so much damage to the Middle East, but they and their agreement shouldn’t get the lion’s share of the blame for what’s happened since.
+Sykes and Picot were a part of a colonial machinery that did a tremendous amount of damage to the Middle East, but they and their agreement shouldn’t get the lion’s share of the blame for what’s happened since.
 There were too many subsequent failures to blame the current state of affairs just on the sloppy work of these two diplomats.